gianfa/tutorials-travis_testing_python/README.md

 2. Go to [Travis CI](https://travis-ci.com/)
 2. Sign Up or Sign In with your Github account
 2. From you Travis console, reachable at https://travis-ci.com/profile/**YOURGITHUBNAME**,  click on *Manage Repositories on Github* and access with your Github password.
 Now you should be in your Travis CI Github Manager and you should be able to see in particular two sections: *Permissions* and *Repository access*.
 2. Go to *Repository access* and make your choice.
 I prefer to **_Select Repositories_**, specifying *tutorials-travis_testing_python*.
+2. Select *Approve and Install*.
 Now on, Travis will launch a build at every commit you will do to your repository.
 2. Yes, everyone, automatically.
 2. Go back to your Travis CI console and select **_Sync account_**.
 2. From your Travis CI console you should see under *Repositories* tab the name of the repository you just added, *tutorials-travis_testing_python*, so click on it to go to the Travis CI branch related to it.
 From there you can see the builds.